huleshjangde/polymath_Ai_Task/README.md

+# Polymath AI Task

+This repository contains the code for the Polymath AI Task project.

 ## Project Description

 The project is a web application built using Next.js, a React framework for server-side rendering.
 It allows users to view and select products from a list and save their selections to a Firebase database.
-The project also includes Google login integration for authentication.
+The project also includes Firebase Google Authentication for user login.

 ## Getting Started